 Apart from the diligent discharge of their duties, there are of number of ways that directors and officers can manage the risks associated with their personal liability.

 A unanimous shareholder agreement can be used to shift some or all of the directorial responsibilities and liabilities to the shareholders of a corporation.
 Trust accounts and letters of credits can also be set up to ensure that the corporation does not default on payment of sums for which the directors and officers are personally liable.
-As well, resignation can protect directors and officers from liability for any events that occur subsequent to departure.
+As well, resignation can protect directors and officers from liability for any events that occur subsequent to such resignation.

 Corporations are also permitted to indemnify their directors and officers for various actions taken on behalf of the corporation, subject to certain criteria.
 Generally, the director or officer must have acted honestly and in good faith with a view to the best interests of the corporation.
 In the case of a criminal or administrative action or proceeding that is enforced by a fine, the director or officer must have had reasonable grounds for believing that his or her conduct was lawful.
 Indemnification can also be prohibited in any circumstances where the court determines it is unenforceable for reasons of public policy.
-Although indemnities provide significant protection to directors and officers, it is important to remember that, in the context of insolvency, an indemnity is only as good as the corporation’s ability to honour it (and a director or officer will generally rank as an unsecured creditor).
+Although indemnities provide significant protection to directors and officers, it is important to remember that, in the context of insolvency, an indemnity is only as good as the corporation’s ability to honor it (and a director or officer will generally rank as an unsecured creditor).

 Most corporation statutes in Canada are either silent on or allow companies to obtain liability insurance for a director or officer against any liability incurred.
-However, it should be noted that Alberta’s Business Corporations Act prohibits obtaining insurance covering events where a director or officer did not act honestly and in good faith with a view to the best interests of the corporation.
+However, it should be noted that Alberta’s Business Corporations Act prohibits obtaining insurance covering events wherea director or officer did not act honestly and in good faith with a view to the best interests of the corporation.
 While insurance provides important protection, there are many exclusions from typical insurance policies, including: